the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 # JavaScript Fundamentals: Part I

 JavaScript is eating the world of software engineering and web development.
 This is a bold statement to start a book with, however, developers across the globe feel this sentiment.
 The [Stack Overflow survey from 2021](https://insights.stackoverflow.com/survey/2021#most-popular-technologies-language-prof) shows that 68.62% of the respondents see JavaScript as the most popular technology in the category of programming, scripting, and markup languages followed closely (55.9%) by its related HTML/CSS markup and style sheet languages.
-The survey also sees *"moderate gains for TypeScript [a more powerful variant of JavaScript]"* with an absolute of 36.42% in popularity.
-If you want to go further down the rabbit hole in this survey, you will see mainly JavaScript frameworks and libraries among the most popular ones across all programming languages.
+The survey also sees *"moderate gains for TypeScript"* (which can be seen as a more powerful variant of JavaScript) with an absolute of 36.42% in popularity.
+If you want to go further down the rabbit hole in this survey, you will see primarily JavaScript frameworks and libraries among the most popular third-party tools across all programming languages.

 ![](images/so.png)

 GitHub ([aquired by Microsoft in 2018](https://blogs.microsoft.com/blog/2018/10/26/microsoft-completes-github-acquisition/)) is one of the most popular websites which manages developer's and company's code.
-GitHub as a platform for managing code doesn't need a survey to conclude the most popular programming languages, because it has all the codebases in their cloud for internal analytics.
-Once a year, they keep us updated about the [most popular languages](https://octoverse.github.com) and so it states that JavaScript was the most popular one from 2014 to 2020 followed by TypeScript as a rising star.
+GitHub, as a platform for managing code, doesn't need a survey to conclude the most popular programming languages, because it has all the codebases in their cloud for internal analytics.
+Once a year, they keep us updated about the [most popular languages](https://octoverse.github.com) and so it states that JavaScript was the most popular one from 2014 to 2021 followed by TypeScript as a rising star.

 ![](images/github.png)

 Independent from your prior exposure to programming, you should have noticed the advances of tech around you as well.
 This may have been one motivational trigger for you to start learning JavaScript.
 However, there are many other triggers such as learning a new skill, getting your foot into a well paying industry, or being able to work remotely while sustaining your desired lifestyle.
-Regardless of your motivation, learning to code is hard.
+Regardless of your motivation, learning to code is tough.
 That's why I always keep saying to beginners: "It's a marathon and not a sprint, so make sure to enjoy the journey.
-The road will be bumpy, however, every bump gives you a challenge for getting closer to your goal."
+The road will be bumpy, however, every bump gives you a challenge to achieve your goal."

 ### JavaScript

 [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) is a dynamic programming language and is one of the three pillars for the world wide web.
-Together with HTML and CSS, it's the language running in a browser which makes websites like Facebook, Twitter, and Airbnb work.
+Together with HTML and CSS, it's the language running in a browser which makes websites like Facebook, Twitter, and Amazon work.
 Nowadays every browser has a dedicated JavaScript engine to execute the code on a user's device.

-According to Wikipedia, JavaScript powers 97% the world's websites.
+According to Wikipedia, JavaScript powers 97% of the world's websites.
 While HTML and CSS are used to display static content like tables and images, JavaScript is the engine which makes a website interactive.
 It happens when you click the like button on Facebook, when you scroll down and more content is loaded on Twitter, or when you filter a list for the most popular books on Amazon.
-That's why modern websites are rather called web applications by developers, because they are more than just static content on a page.
+That's why modern websites are rather called web applications by developers, because they are more than just static content on a page that's defined by a website.

 ![](images/three-pillars.png)